Tableau for Beginners: Data Visualisation Made Easy

 Dashboard

-If not, well then a Dashboard is simply a means of combining Worksheets together so that they convey some message.
+If not, a Dashboard is simply a means of combining Worksheets to convey a message.
 Without much further ado, let’s get right to it!

 Consider the State Sales Distribution Map chart and Product Sub Categories.